History of Schönhagen Airport

 Schönhagen Airport’s future potential is also being shaped by collaboration with various universities and colleges, which use the airport infrastructure for diverse research activities.

 The most recent developmental step is the construction of an aviation safety centre with notable partners from the air traffic control and safety sectors.
 The centre should make a name for itself through its participation in national and international research activities, the provision of test environments and simulations of threat scenarios for training and research, including the development and implementation of training modules.
 In the process, it will offer relevant companies and institutes the chance to operate in a location with great synergetic effect.

 Schönhagen can look positively to the future, not least because of the starting signal for the new Berlin Brandenburg International Airport.

-The proximity to Berlin and its central position in the midst of the rapidly growing economic area between the south of Berlin, the state capital of Potsdam, Ludwigsfelde and the future major BBI airport make Schönhagen the ideal site for general aviation near the capital, both today and in the future.
-Schönhagen’s easy access is additionally benefitting from the massive transport infrastructure projects currently being carried out around BBI.
+The proximity to Berlin and its central position in the midst of the rapidly growing economic area between the south of Berlin, the state capital of Potsdam, Ludwigsfelde and the capital airport BER make Schönhagen the ideal site for general aviation near the capital, both today and in the future.